cloudflare/pint/docs/index.md

 with those rules.
 Some checks rely only on the rule itself and can be run "offline" - without talking to any Prometheus server.
-You can run pint in "offline" if you:
+You can run pint in "offline" mode if you:

 - Don't pass any configuration file to pint.
 - You pass configuration file to pint that **doesn't** contain any `prometheus` definition.